gaurinandwana/PRODIGY_GA_TASK1/README.md

 (more meaningful output)

 ## Learning
 This project helped me understand how text generation models work and how fine-tuning improves results.

+# 📊 PRODIGY InfoTech Internship - Task 1

+## 📌 Project Title
+Data Visualization using Python

+## 🧠 Objective
+To create visualizations (bar charts / histograms) for understanding the distribution of categorical or continuous variables.

+## 🛠️ Technologies Used
+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+- Google Colab

+## 📂 Project File
+- PRODIGY_GA_TASK1.ipynb

+## 🚀 How to Run
+1. Open the notebook in Google Colab
+2. Run all cells sequentially

+## 🔗 Colab Link
+Paste your Colab link here

+## 📊 Features
+- Data cleaning and preprocessing
+- Visualization of distributions
+- Insightful graphical representation

+## 📈 Outcome
+This project helped in understanding how to visually analyze datasets and extract meaningful insights using Python.

+## 🙌 Acknowledgment
+This project is part of my Data Science Internship at Prodigy InfoTech.